The Foyer

 The galleries lie through the doors opposite.
 The pavilion — the Trustees prefer that name — sits across the eastern path.
 The dispatches arrive irregularly, but they do arrive.

-— R. P. Picklesworth, Chief Concierge
+— P. B. Picklesworth, Chief Concierge

 Plate I · The Foyer at Morning Light